suyiinang/website/content/posts/projects/05_predict/predict.md

 While results of the summary statistics for class targets indicated that the percentage between vaccine and no vaccine received is proportionate across the different dataset.

 ## 3. Predictive models
-We have built 11 predictive models - 5 logistic regression and 6 recursive partitioning (Decision Trees) for our testing and selection.
+I have built 11 predictive models - 5 logistic regression and 6 recursive partitioning (Decision Trees) for my testing and selection.
 {{< img src="/posts/projects/05_predict/images/fig25.png" align="left" >}}
 *Figure 23*